imrefazekas/connect-rest/README.md

 ## Changelog

-- 0.0.15 : Adding grunt project files
-- 0.0.14 : Great changes from jgrenon, thank you.
+- 0.0.15 : Great changes from Joel Grenon, thank you!
 Standard callbacks introduced, better optional parameter handling and respecting error status code if exists
+- 0.0.14 : Adding grunt project files
 - 0.0.13 : Validator function can be also passed
 - 0.0.12 : Domain (introduced in Node 0.8.0) support added
 - 0.0.11 : First request parameter now has a callback for async rest calls